Doctor of Occupational Therapy (entry-level)

 - Policy and advocacy

 Students register for 16 on-campus credits for the Fall and Spring Semester of the first year of the program.
 Students register for 18 on-campus credits for the Fall and Spring Semester of the second year of the program.
 Students register for 8 online credits for the first and second summer semesters of the program.
 Each course carries 4 credits unless otherwise noted.
 Level II Fieldwork (24 weeks full time) is completed from either September or October to March of the third year of the program.
-Following completion of Level II fieldwork, students will complete a 16-week Doctoral Experiential Component in the situation of practice, along with 8 credits of online mentored supervision.
+Following completion of Level II Fieldwork, students will complete a 16-week Doctoral Practicum in the situation of practice, along with 8 credits of online mentored supervision.
 The sequence of courses for the OTD program is fixed.
 Professional courses are sequential and offered only once a year; courses are 4 credits unless otherwise indicated.

 First Year, OTD-1